li-s/Topic-Modeling/README.md

 ## Implementation Details

-1. xml1.py -> convert xml.bz2 file(wiki) to text file, and extract all text bodies [how does the texts selected? total no. and interval ...]
+1. xml1.py -> Convert xml.bz2 file(wiki) to text file, and extract all text bodies.
+The first 10,000 texts are selected and saved(extracted_texts.txt).
-2. prune.py -> remove common and unique words
+2. prune.py -> Remove common and unique words, and non-english syllybus -> Creates and saves the dictionary(the_dictionary.dict).
-3. [how is dictionary built]
-4. [how to convert a text to a bow vetor? how does the vector represent? sparse .. full ...]
+            -> Creates sparce vectors representing the token frequency in each text(text_vectors.txt)
-5. lda.py -> does the lda
+5. lda.py -> Performes the Latend Dirichlet Analysis

 #### Move to Miscs: